 Members who retire before meeting the age and years of service credit requirement for unreduced benefits receive a percentage reduction in the benefit amount.
+The initial amount of a member's pension benefit is vested upon receipt of the initial benefit payment for calculation of an annual cost-of-living adjustment.

-When a traditional plan benefit recipient has received benefits for 12 months, an annual cost of living adjustment (COLA) is provided.
+When a traditional plan benefit recipient has received benefits for twelve months, current law provides for an annual cost of living adjustment (COLA).
 This COLA is calculated on the base retirement benefit at the date of retirement and is not compounded.
-Members retiring under the combined plan receive a cost of living adjustment of the defined benefit portion of their pension benefit.
-For those retiring prior to January 7, 2013, the COLA will continue to be a 3 percent simple annual COLA.
-For those retiring subsequent to January 7, 2013, beginning in calendar year 2019, the COLA will be based on the average percentage increase in the Consumer Price Index, capped at 3 percent.
+Members retiring under the combined plan receive a cost-of-living adjustment of the defined benefit portion of their pension benefit.
+For those retiring prior to January 7, 2013, current law provides for a three percent COLA.
+For those retiring subsequent to January 7, 2013, beginning in calendar year 2019, current law provides that the COLA will be based on the average percentage increase in the Consumer Price Index, capped at three percent.

 Defined contribution plan benefits are established in the plan documents, which may be amended by the Board.
 Member-directed plan and combined plan members who have met the retirement eligibility requirements may apply for retirement benefits.
 The amount available for defined contribution benefits in the combined plan consists of the member's contributions plus or minus the investment gains or losses resulting from the member's investment selections.
 Combined plan members wishing to receive benefits must meet the requirements for both the defined benefit and defined contribution plans.
-Member-directed participants must have attained the age of 55, have money on deposit in the defined contribution plan and have terminated public service to apply for retirement benefits.
+Member-directed participants must have attained the age of fifty-five, have money on deposit in the defined contribution plan and have terminated public service to apply for retirement benefits.
 The amount available for defined contribution benefits in the member-directed plan consists of the members' contributions, vested employer contributions and investment gains or losses resulting from the members' investment selections.
-Employer contributions and associated investment earnings vest over a five-year period, at a rate of 20 percent each year.
+Employer contributions and associated investment earnings vest over a five-year period, at a rate of twenty percent each year.
 At retirement, members may select one of several distribution options for payment of the vested balance in their individual OPERS accounts.
-Options include the purchase of a monthly defined benefit annuity from OPERS (which includes joint and survivor options), partial lump-sum payments (subject to limitations), a rollover of the vested account balance to another financial institution, receipt of entire account balance, net of taxes withheld, or a combination of these options.
+Options include the annuitization of their benefit (which includes joint and survivor options), partial lump-sum payments (subject to limitations), a rollover of the vested account balance to another financial institution, receipt of entire account balance, net of taxes withheld, or a combination of these options.